 Where the Mondeo falls down is that its economy and emissions aren’t as impressive as any of those rivals, even the Prius.
 Whereas the Toyota's CO2 emissions are below 80g/km (even under the latest testing procedure), the Mondeo emits 108g/km of CO2 and its claimed fuel economy is just 58.9mpg.
 As a result, it’s not exempt from the London Congestion Charge.

 Ford Mondeo Hybrid insurance group

 Both versions of the Mondeo Hybrid sit in insurance group 22, which is pretty respectable within the range – on par with the equivalent diesel hatchback

 As with all Ford cars, the Mondeo Hybrid is covered by a three-year/60,000-mile warranty.
 That’s par for the course in this part of the market, but you'll get longer cover if you buy a Toyota, Hyundai or Kia.
 If you want to match what’s available elsewhere, you can extend the basic Ford cover.
 There’s a choice of either four years/80,000 miles or five years/100,000 miles cover, with costs varying accordingly.

 As it’s effectively a petrol-engined car, the Mondeo Hybrid needs servicing every year or 12,500 miles – whichever is sooner.
 If you want to fix your running costs, you can also take out a Ford Protect Service Plan.
 This can be purchased any time before the first service is due and covers the scheduled servicing, including associated parts and labour, for the number of services applicable to your plan.

-Under the current road-tax regime, you’ll pay £130 a year for the Mondeo Hybrid after the first year, a saving of only £10 from the diesel.
+Under the current road-tax regime, you’ll pay £135 a year for the Mondeo Hybrid after the first year, a saving of only £10 compared to the diesel.
 However, that’s no worse than in any of the Mondeo’s rivals.
 Fortunately, even the most expensive version of the Hybrid costs less than £30,000.
 So you don’t have to worry too much about adding options to tip the price over £40,000, which would incur extra road tax.